adkwn1/data_visualization_using_streamlit/README.md

 - app.py (top level)
 - .streamlit/config.toml

 The config.toml specifies the server address and port number to run the web app locally via streamlit.
+In command prompt or terminal, navigate to the cloned directory and run the following command:

+streamlit run app.py

+Open a web browser and navigate to http://0.0.0.0:10000 to interact with the project application.

 # Python module requirments
 - pandas, re, streamlit, plotly.express